that I curated...

 RIPPLES is supported by Hypha Studios and made possible by Sugar House Island.

-Photography by Carlo Zambon and Leopoldo Alejandro Farrera Cuevas
+Photo: Carlo Zambon, Leopoldo Alejandro Farrera Cuevas

 Ripples - Artist Talk #2